hackclub/hackclub/workshops/Tkinter Workshop/README.md

 import random
 ```

-This library as the name says is used for making random choices.
-Here we need to display the quotes randomly, so we need to import it.
-Now let's make a list of quotes.
+This library, as the name says, is used for making random choices.
+For our project, we need to display a random quote, so we need to import it.
+Next, let's make a list of quotes:

 ```python
 quotelist = [